box-project/box/README.md

 The policy is for the major part following the same as [Symfony's one][symfony-bc-policy].
 Note that the code marked as `@private` or `@internal` are excluded from the BCP.

+The text displayed by the commands (e.g. `compile` or `info`) or the content of the error/exception messages are also not subject to the BCP.

 ## Credits